-The Raised Curb:
+The Raised Curb

 The raised curb introduces additional vertical architectural character along the street, while providing a pedestrian buffer.
-Where right-of-way and existing site conditions allow, the South Nevada streetscape will introduce the raised curb element.
+Where right-of-way and existing site conditions allow, the South Nevada and Cheyenne road streetscape will introduce the raised curb element.
 Note the base material selections.
 The layout should be consistent with the street curb alignment in all applications.
-The raised curb should not be used if a clear 6' pathway cannot be maintained within existing site conditions.
+The raised curb should be limited or not be used if a clear 6' pathway cannot be maintained within existing site conditions.

-Pedestrian Light Fixtures:
+Pedestrian Light Fixtures